L3MON4D3/LuaSnip/DOC.md

 the `lambda` from `luasnip.extras` (See [Extras-Lambda](#lambda))

 # Node Reference
-Node references are used to refer to other nodes in various parts of luasnip's API.
+Node references are used to refer to other nodes in various parts of LuaSnip's API.
 For example, argnodes in functionNode, dynamicNode or lambda are node references.